kieviceb/TEKBOT-WEST-WRO-FE-PANAMA/README.md

 |[10K ohm Resistor x1](https://a.co/d/g2p8k1C) |[UTP cable CAT6 ](https://a.co/d/9NCzytp)|[Push button x1](https://a.co/d/8YSMDxr) |
 | <img src="https://github.com/user-attachments/assets/42004542-2963-4c63-9a00-3c3436a9d0dd" width="200"/> | <img src="https://github.com/user-attachments/assets/9305a521-439d-440e-b3a1-d9f97c2a0cd8" alt="Alt 1" width="200"/> | <img src="https://github.com/user-attachments/assets/d0b32f61-361f-4375-b3a1-cdbcc37469d6" alt="Alt 1" width="200"/> |
 |[Fuse Holder Inline screw type x1](https://a.co/d/7VGbSVK) |[Jumper wires x12 ](https://a.co/d/0rLEQiV)|[Ceramic capacitor x3](https://amzn.eu/d/0qPpxa0) |

+# Mobility Management ⚙️
+# Power Management 🔋
+# Sense and Object Detection Management 👁️

+# Overview of our repository 📖
+* [`3D_printables`](https://github.com/kieviceb/TEKBOT-WEST-WRO-FE/tree/main/3D_printables)- For our 3d printed resources used on this proyect.
+* [`schemes`](https://github.com/kieviceb/TEKBOT-WEST-WRO-FE/tree/main/schemes) - here you can find how all the components are connected.
+* [`src`](https://github.com/kieviceb/TEKBOT-WEST-WRO-FE/tree/main/src)- Includes all the codes , open and obstacle challenge, as wel the raspberry pi code and the arduino.
+* [`team photos`](https://github.com/kieviceb/TEKBOT-WEST-WRO-FE/tree/main/team%20photos) - photos of the team on file one formal and a funny one.
+* [`vehicle photos`](https://github.com/kieviceb/TEKBOT-WEST-WRO-FE/tree/main/vehicle%20photos) - photos of every angle of the robot.
+* [`video`](https://github.com/kieviceb/TEKBOT-WEST-WRO-FE/tree/main/video) - the link to our youtube channel where you can see our robot in action completing both challenges.
+* `README.md` - Here's all our journey in the development of our robot here we explain every part of the robot making.